reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 Spring Security uses the **Synchronizer Token pattern** to generate a CSRF token that protects against CSRF attacks.

 Features of the CSRF token are:
-- The default CSRF token is generated at the server end by the Spring framework.
+- The **default CSRF token is generated at the server end** by the Spring framework.
 - This CSRF token (resolved automatically in thymeleaf due to the addition of **thymeleaf-extras-springsecurity5 module**) should be a part of every HTTP request. **This is not a part of the cookie since the browser automatically includes cookies with every HTTP request**.
-- When a HTTP request is submitted, Spring Security will compare the expected CSRF token with the one sent in the HTTP request.
-The request will be processed only if the token values match else the request will be treated as a forged request and be rejected with status 403(Forbidden).
+- When an HTTP request is submitted, Spring Security will **compare the expected CSRF token with the one sent in the HTTP request**.
+The request will be processed only if the token values match else the request will be treated as a forged request and be rejected with status **403 (Forbidden)**.
-- The CSRF token is generally included with requests that change state i.e. POST, PUT, DELETE, PATCH.
+- The CSRF token is generally included with **requests that change state i.e. POST, PUT, DELETE, PATCH**.
 - Idempotent methods such as GET are not vulnerable to CSRF attacks since they do not change the server-side state and are protected by [same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

 #### Understanding key classes that enable CSRF protection

 **1. [CsrfFilter](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/csrf/CsrfFilter.html)**

-When CSRF is enabled, this filter is automatically called as a part of the filter chain.
-To know the list of filters that apply, lets enable debug logs in our `application.yaml` as :
+When CSRF is enabled, this filter is automatically called a part of the filter chain.
+To know the list of filters that apply, let's enable debug logs in our `application.yaml` as :
 ````yaml
 logging:
   level: